Key Takeaways:

 Does Equitable Distribution Mean Debt is Split Equally?

-This question comes up often and the answer is no.
+This question comes up often, and the answer is no.

-It’s important to note equitable distribution does not mean you divide everything equally.
+It’s important to note that equitable distribution does not mean you divide everything equally.
 Assets and debts may be divided disproportionately depending on the unique factors of your case.

 You may wind up with a 40/60 split, but it’s also possible the court will determine a 50/50 division is fair.